Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/03. ORM & Sequelize.js: Assocations/README.md

 **Goal: Adding Associations to a Project**

-Continue using your own consulting project for these challenges.
+Continue using Famous Amos for these challenges.

 1. Add a second resource that associates with your core resource. (hint - read the [Sequelize Associations Docs](http://docs.sequelizejs.com/manual/tutorial/associations.html))
 1. Make a way to create the second resource associated with the primary resource. (e.g. a comment form on an article)